 If the goods are not of Canadian origin, U.S. customs will assume that the wood pallet is also foreign and it must be treated, in accordance with ISPM 15.

 If the foreign goods have been repacked onto a North American wood pallet, the pallets can enter the U.S. untreated, but the origin of the packaging must be identified on the customs paperwork with this statement: “The wood packaging material associated with this shipment is derived totally from trees harvested in Canada or the United States.”
-However many companies still opt to use HT pallets because they meet high standards of uniformity and cleanliness that make them easy to use.
+However many companies still opt to use HT pallets to simplify the export process.

-ISPM 15 does apply in shipping to Mexico which means wood pallets and packaging must be treated and marked with the IPPC stamp shown above.
+ISPM 15 does apply in shipping to Mexico which means wood pallets and packaging must be treated and marked with the IPPC stamp.

 Canada doesn’t require any treatment or markings on wood pallets and packaging originating from the U.S., or any special comments on the customs paperwork, but the packaging is inspected for pests.